-(i) Contour plots of x-velocity on the plane of symmetry for the two cases with $\theta = 0^{\circ}$ and $\theta = 45^{\circ}$ .
+(ii) Contour plots of x-velocity on the plane of symmetry for the three cases with $\theta = 0^{\circ}$, 20°, and 40°.

-(ii) A line plot of the lift force and drag force (that the fluid exerts on the flying saucer) as a function of the tilt angle.
-This is a simple plot with two curves, each represents just four data points.
-(For this plot, please use the total force, i.e., the sum of the contributions from pressure and viscous terms.
-No need to split the two terms.)
-For this system, lift and drag are the forces in the y-direction and x-direction, respectively.
-See Fig. 6 for the definitions of those directions.
+(iii) The values of lift force and drag force (that fluid exerts on the flying saucer) as a function of the tilt angle.
+(For this deliverable, please present only the total force, i.e., the sum of the contributions from pressure and viscous terms.
+No need to further separate the two terms.)
+This should be summarized in the following table: